mpacula/COSMOS/doc/source/first_workflow.rst

 First, get familiar with the APIs of these functions, especially their first few parameters:

-.. automethod:: Workflow.models.Workflow.start
+.. automethod:: cosmos.Workflow.models.Workflow.start
    :noindex:

-.. automethod:: Workflow.models.Workflow.add_stage
+.. automethod:: cosmos.Workflow.models.Workflow.add_stage
    :noindex:

-.. automethod:: Workflow.models.Stage.add_task
+.. automethod:: cosmos.Workflow.models.Stage.add_task
    :noindex:

 So with the code changes below, Cosmos will resume the workflow and skip the first stage since it was already successful.
 It will then